 While freelancing for CBS, Kim powdered the face of her most famous client: Barack Obama.
 Having noticed a curly-cue of hair within his left eyebrow, she repressed her urge to trim it with her trusty scissors, lest the Secret Service take her out.
 “But I would have completely understood and it would have probably been justified, over a curly-cue” she says, chuckling.

-As the Chief Editor of themakeupblogger.com, Kim aspires to create a unique online colony for women, exploring the topic of beauty.
+As the editor-in-chief of themakeupblogger.com, Kim aspires to create a unique online colony for women, exploring the topic of beauty.
 Having been exposed to all different types of women through her work—socialites, celebrities, brides and besties—she knows that beauty begins with a person’s essence; “I want to help women be the best versions of themselves, using makeup as a tool” says Kim, “Because when a woman feels good about herself, she radiates light, and warmth… and she’s fun to be around”.

 Kim lives in Los Angeles.